-The MAN B&W Alpha cylinder lubrication system, see Figs. 9.02.02 and 9.02.03, is designed to supply cylinder oil intermittently, every 2 to 20 engine revolutions with electronically controlled timing and dosage at a defined position.
+The MAN B&W Alpha cylinder lubrication system, see Figs. 9.02.02a and 9.02.02b, is designed to supply cylinder oil intermittently, e.g. every four engine revolutions with electronically controlled timing and dosage at a defined position.